ianrastall/text-utils/tutorials/ada/tutorial-ada-09.md

 # 9\.
-Generics and Template Programming in Ada: Building Reusable, Type-Safe Components
+Generics and Template Programming in Ada

 > **Why Generics Matter**
 >